ArctosDB/documentation-wiki/_how_to/How-to-Use-Issues-in-Arctos.markdown

 ### Useful Filters

 * ["Active Development" Issues](https://github.com/ArctosDB/arctos/issues?q=is%3Aopen+is%3Aissue+milestone%3A%22Active+Development%22) are those which we're working on right now.
 This should be assigned only by the person who intends to address the Issue.
 * ["Next Task" Issues](https://github.com/ArctosDB/arctos/issues?q=is%3Aopen+is%3Aissue+milestone%3A%22Next+Task%22) are those which are ready for implementation.
-GitHub has no voting system, but please leave a comment to help us prioritize.
+Please leave a comment or thumbs-up (👍) to help us prioritize.
     * [Critical](https://github.com/ArctosDB/arctos/issues?q=is%3Aopen+is%3Aissue+milestone%3A%22Next+Task%22+label%3APriority-Critical)
     * [High](https://github.com/ArctosDB/arctos/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+milestone%3A%22Next+Task%22++label%3APriority-High)
     * [Normal](https://github.com/ArctosDB/arctos/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+milestone%3A%22Next+Task%22+label%3APriority-Normal)